FRCA Notes

 4 Completely covers internal os (complete)

-• Patients may be asymptomatic, although it can present with painless ante-partum haemorrhage from 27 - 32 weeks
+• May present with painless ante-partum haemorrhage from 27 - 32 weeks

 • Although initial bleeding may be light and without maternal compromise, it can herald precipitous haemorrhage